A-M-V.ORG

 Website Redesign

-Once the hub for AMVs, this antique sits unused and forgotten as modern streaming platforms like Youtube and Vimeo dominate the digital media landscape.
-Tasked with revitalizing the Org's website, I took it upon myself to research users and competitors, design a new interface, and conduct user tests to ensure that everything runs smoothly.
+Once the hub for AMVs, this antique site sits unused and forgotten as modern streaming platforms like YouTube and Vimeo dominate the digital media landscape.
+With such large platforms, sharing fan-made art is more challenging due to copyright concerns.
+Tasked with revitalizing the Org's website, I took it upon myself to research users and competitors, identify current pain points, design a new interface, and conduct user tests to ensure it answers community needs first and foremost.

 Primary Designer